openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

        spreadsheets
    * - Images
      - .gif, .ico, .jpg, .jpeg, .png, .tif, .tiff
-   * - Other
-     - Files not included in the other types, such .sjson

-To filter the list of files by type, follow these steps.
+To filter the list of files by type, follow these steps:

 #.
-On the **Files & Uploads** page, locate **Filter by File Type**.
+On the **Files** page, click the Filters button.
 #.
 In the list, select the checkboxes for the types of file that you want.

 The list refreshes to show only the type or types of file you selected.
-You can sort the resulting list by name, type, and date added.

 To reset the list and view files of all types, clear all checkboxes.